SLUMACH

 This site, created by Fred Braches in 2007, provides source material on Slumach and other real or imagined characters and features of the "Lost Creek Mine" stories.
 There are, for instance, transcripts of legal records, and newspaper and magazine articles about the Pitt Lake bonanza.

-For the results of Fred Braches' research on the Pitt Lake legends, read his book Searching for Pitt Lake Gold.
-For other information read Slumach's Gold: In Search of a Legend, by Rick Antonson, Mary Trainer, and Brian Antonson.
-Both books were published by Heritage House Publishing, Victoria, British Columbia.
+For the results of Fred Braches's research on the Pitt Lake legends, read his book Searching for Pitt Lake Gold.
+For other information read Slumach's Gold: In Search of a Legend – and a Curse (heritagehouse.ca, fall 2024 by Brian Antonson, Mary Trainer, and Rick Antonson.
+Both were published by Heritage House Publishing, Victoria, British Columbia.

-As of September 2021, slumach.ca is owned and managed by Brian Antonson, Mary Trainer, and Rick Antonson.
+Fred Braches passed away in 2024.
+At his request, slumach.ca is now owned and managed by Brian Antonson, Mary Trainer, and Rick Antonson who intend to keep the site as is.
 If you use information from this site, we would appreciate your acknowledging slumach.ca as your source.
-Your contributions, messages, comments, corrections, and recommendations are very welcome.
+Your contributions, messages, comments, corrections, and recommendations are welcome and will be considered.
 Feel free to put a link to this site on your website.